tinuwalther/actionstest/README.md

 GitHub Actions Testrepository.

+## Usage

+1. Create a new issue with the name of an computer.
+A GitHub Action creates a new feature branch with en example Yaml-file.

+2. Edit the Yaml-file and create a Pull request with the name of the feature branch.
+The Pull request trigger a GitHub Action that run Pester Tests and upload the result as Last-TestsReport.csv and Last-TestsReport.NUnitXml.

+3. Merge the Pull Request manually.
+Later, this should be done with a GitHub Action too.

 ## Structure

 - .github (Workflows)
 - Bin (PowerShell-Scripts)
 - Nodes (Node.yml)
+- Reports (Pester Reports)
 - Tests (Pester-Tests)
 - whatever (Your turn)